-For the year ended December 31, 2016, total investment income increased by \$4.3 million, or 6.8%, compared to the year ended December 31, 2015.
-The increase from the prior period relates primarily to higher interest and PIK income from a larger average investment portfolio.
-For the year ended December 31, 2016, we generated \$2.1 million in origination fees from new deployments and \$2.0 million in other fees.
-Comparatively, for the year ended December 31, 2015, we generated \$3.5 million in origination fees from new deployments and \$2.4 million in other fees.
-The year over year decline in origination fee income was due to a decline in investment originations.
-Dividend income increased from \$2.1 million for the year ended December 31, 2015 to \$2.8 million for the year ended December 31, 2016, mostly driven by a \$0.9 million increase in dividends paid by CSLLF.
+For the year ended December 31, 2015, total investment income increased \$14.4 million, or 29.2% compared to the fiscal year ended December 31, 2014.
+The increase from the prior period relates primarily to higher interest and PIK income from a growing investment portfolio.
+For the year ended December 31, 2015, we generated \$3.5 million in origination fees from new deployments and \$2.4 million in other fees.
+Comparatively, for the year ended December 31, 2014, we generated \$1.9 million in origination fees from new deployments and \$1.2 million in other fees.
+The year over year increase in origination fee income was aided by an increase in directly originated investments.
+The year over year increase in other fees was due primarily to \$0.8 million in prepayment penalties for the year ended December 31, 2015, compared to \$0.0 million for the year ended December 31, 2014.
+These increases in interest, fees, and PIK were offset by a \$5.5 million decline in dividend income, from \$7.6 million for the year ended December 31, 2014 to \$2.1 million for the year ended December 31, 2015.
+The decline was driven by several significant dividends paid in 2014 as part of dividend recapitalizations and the overall shrinking of our equity portfolio since the IPO.